neu-se/CS4530-Fall-2024/Activities/Module13 Activity.md

    ![Create New App in Heroku](Module13Assets/CreateNewApp.png)

-## Step 3: Deploy the Server from a New Repository
+### Step 3: Deploy the Server from a New Repository

-1. **Create a New Repository**
+1. **Create a New Private Repository**
-   * You must create a new Repository on Github which will contain only your server code.
+   * You must create a new Private Repository on Github which will contain only your server code.
-   * Crate a new Repository on Github and copy paste your server folder.
+   * Create a new Private Repository on Github and copy paste your server folder.
    * Copy the .gitignore from the root of the original repository to the server repository.

 2. **Update Yaml file**
    * Once the client and server folders are separated into different repositories, update the .github\workflows\main.yml in each as the following:

-   # Client - GitHub Actions CI Workflow Configuration
+   **Client - GitHub Actions CI Workflow Configuration**

       ```yaml
       name: FakeStackOverflow CI